AEL Kalloni F.C.

 Akadimia Podosfairou Lekanopediou Kallonis, commonly referred to Kalloni, was a Greek association football club based in Kalloni, Lesbos.
-They have competed in the Super League Greece from 2013 to 2016.
+They competed in the Super League Greece from 2013 to 2016.

 History

 The club was established in 1994 after a merger of Arisvaios Kalloni (est. 1954) and Apollon Dafia (est. 1969), two clubs that had been based in villages in the wider area of Kalloni, the club's original seat.

 2002–03 season

 In 2002 they promoted in Delta Ethniki but they relegated to local championship of Lesbos.
 Being one of the weakest club of their group and without having any professional contract, they only achieved four wins.

 2007–08 season

 The advent of Prokopis Kartalis who had played at Alpha Ethniki as a player of Skoda Xanthi marks the beginning of the glorious course of the club.
 Kartalis emerged team's top scorer and AEL Kalloni easily won Lesbos local championship and the promotion to Delta Ethniki.